samukasmk/django_wallet/README.md

 # belvo_wallet
-A very simple REST API that stores financial transactions made by each user, summarizes spending and receivables and accounts transaction balances by category.
+A very simple REST API that stores financial transactions made by each user, summarizes spending, and receivables and accounts transaction balances by category.

-This project is part of the techincal test performed for Belvo company on position of Backend Engineer - Mid Level position.
+This project is part of the technical test performed for Belvo company on the position of Backend Engineer - Mid Level position.

 ## Installation
 > This installation mode is the most indicated when the goal is to run in production mode.